-With over 25+ years of experience in all-source intelligence collection & analysis operations, maritime domain awareness, information/intelligence sharing, state & local intelligence fusion center operations, counter/anti-terrorism analysis, and open source intelligence, Hickey is regarded as a leader in the field of maritime intelligence.
-His intelligence career encompasses 25+ years in the U.S. Navy and the national intelligence community in operational and key positions pertaining to counter terrorism, maritime and homeland security.
+With over 30 years of experience in all-source intelligence collection & analysis operations, maritime domain awareness, information/intelligence sharing, state & local intelligence fusion center operations, counter/anti-terrorism analysis, and open source intelligence, Hickey is regarded as a leader in the fields of maritime and open source intelligence.
+His intelligence career encompasses 30+ years in the U.S. Navy and the national intelligence community in operational and key positions pertaining to counter terrorism, maritime and homeland security.

-Hickey, currently the Homeland Maritime Border Security Project Manager with the Director of National Intelligence’s National Maritime Intelligence-Integration Office, has spent the past 25+ years in the national intelligence community, where he was the first civilian intelligence professional to work for all three military maritime agencies in their strategic intelligence centers (USN, USMC, USCG).
+Hickey, formerly the Liaison to the National Intelligence Council for the Director of National Intelligence’s National Maritime Intelligence-Integration Office, has working in the national intelligence community since 1992, where he was the first civilian intelligence professional to work for all three military maritime agencies in their strategic intelligence centers (USN, USMC, USCG).
 A former Navy surface warfare officer, he caught the “intel bug” as the Combat Information Center Officer onboard the USS Manitowoc (LST-1180) in the late 1980s.

-Sandwiched between a two-year active duty period with the Office of Naval Intelligence, Hickey worked for iJET International, a leader in open source intelligence and travel security, as Director of Watch Operations.
-While mobilized, Hickey was the Deputy Chief of the Office of Naval Intelligence’s Maritime Target Development Division.
-This effort was dedicated to identifying, tracking and disrupting commercial shipping networks associated with international terrorism.
+Sandwiched around a two-year active duty period post 9/11 with the Office of Naval Intelligence, Hickey worked for iJET International, a leader in open source intelligence and travel security, as Director of Watch Operations.
+While mobilized, Hickey was the Deputy Chief of the Office of Naval Intelligence’s Maritime Target Development Division, which was dedicated to identifying, tracking and disrupting commercial shipping networks associated with international terrorism.

 From 2004-2010, Hickey specialized in supporting homeland security programs at the national, state and local level while working with CENTRA Technology, Inc. He was the senior analyst assisting in the development of the Boston Regional Intelligence Center and the Mass Bay Transit Authority’s Intelligence Unit.
 He also developed and delivered DHS’ Open Source Intelligence Practitioner Course to state and local intelligence fusion centers and DHS agencies nationwide.

-A graduate of the US Naval Academy, Naval War College, and the University of Maryland’s School of Public Affairs, Hickey lives in Virginia with his family.
+A graduate of the US Naval Academy, Naval War College, University of Maryland’s School of Public Affairs, and the Harvard Bok Center for Teaching, Hickey lives in Virginia with his family.